Florida Poker Law

 (c) Regulation.
 The Florida Department shall devise a set of criteria for licensing and regulation of Florida Internet poker operators, of financial services providers and of Florida licensed cardrooms in regards to Internet poker that must have in place procedures for protections against consumer fraud, money laundering or any other illegal use of the financial services; for ensuring money is being transferred only to those Internet poker operators which are in compliance with this section and provide consumer protections including privacy, account and software security, game integrity and against cheating and theft, prevent underage participation, and provide protections for those who suffer from compulsive gaming; and for proper reporting of transactions required by law for Florida and Federal tax purposes.
 The Florida Department may also grant a license to any licensed Florida cardroom to act as a financial services provider for transactions to and from Internet poker operators pursuant to the same criteria.

 (d) Revenues.
 Any financial services provider issued a license pursuant to this section shall make payment to the State of Florida of 3% of any money transferred to Internet poker operators for the purpose of playing poker on the Internet initiated by persons located in Florida at the time of the transfer, up to a maximum of $500 per transaction.
 This fee cannot be deducted from the amount of the transfer by either the financial services provider or the Internet poker operator, nor can the person initiating the transfer be assessed any transaction fee for such transfers by the financial service provider or the Internet poker operator.
 The Florida Department may assess reasonable fees for any license issued under this section to cover expenses incurred for the implementation of and operations under this section, but shall not assess any additional fees on licensed Internet poker operators or licensed financial services providers for operations or services related to poker played on the Internet based on gaming revenues or otherwise.
-The Florida Department may include in regulations any reasonable prohibition or requirements of policies or procedures of the financial services provider or the Internet poker operator necessary to prevent circumvention the 3% revenue assessments on money transfers.
+The Florida Department may include in regulations any reasonable prohibition or requirements for the policies or procedures of the financial services provider or the Internet poker operator necessary to prevent circumvention of the 3% revenue assessments on money transfers.

 (e) Players and Limits.
 Internet poker operators are not required to restrict players located in Florida from playing with or against players in any other locations.
 The State of Florida does not impose any restrictions on Internet poker operators as to stakes, betting limits, deposit limits, poker games offered and other similar options to players located in Florida except as part of any program for the protection of those suffering from compulsive gaming.